biocypher/biochatter-paper/manuscript.md

 Additionally, during the KG build process, we enrich this information and save it to a YAML file and, optionally, directly to the KG.
 This information is used by BioChatter to tune its understanding of the KG, which allows the LLM to query the KG more efficiently.
 By understanding the context of the KG, the exact contents, and the exact spelling of all identifiers and properties, we effectively support the LLM in generating correct queries.
-To illustrate the usage of this feature, we provide a demonstration repository at https://github.com/biocypher/pole including a KG build procedure and web app, which can be run using a single Docker Compose command.
+To illustrate the usage of this feature, we provide a demonstration repository at [https://github.com/biocypher/pole](https://github.com/biocypher/pole) including a KG build procedure and web app, which can be run using a single Docker Compose command.
+The pole KG can also be used in conjunction with the BioChatter Next app by using the `docker-compose-incl-kg.yaml` file to build the application locally.

 ### Retrieval-Augmented Generation